 Our governing board currently comprises the following:

-- Reverend Hugh Boorman (Foundation governor – appointed by Archdeacon of Dorchester) - Minister Ladygrove Church
+- Reverend Hugh Boorman (Foundation governor – appointed by Archdeacon of Dorchester) is a Foundation governor with

 - John Myers - Headteacher

-The Clerk to the Governing Body is Melanie Clements.
+Clerk to the Governing Body - Dr Mel Clements

 The roles and responsibilities of Governors: